Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Planning and Control

 Risk-aware MPC optimizes risk-averse behavioral policies: they are not as conservative as in the robust case.
 But since they account for ``risky'' outcomes in the tail of the uncertainty distribution, they perform better in practice.
 In~\cite{singh2018framework}, the authors provide an MPC scheme for a discrete-time dynamical system with process noise whose objective was a Conditional Value-at-Risk (CVaR) measure.
 They further provided new Lyapunov conditions for risk-sensitive exponential stability.
 In~\cite{dixit2022tvd}, the authors devised an MPC scheme that expressed a distributionally-robust chance constraint along with a risk-aware cost in terms of a CVaR reformulation.
-Optimal control using distributionally robust CVaR constraints with second-order moment ambiguity sets is posed as a semidefinite program in~\cite{parys2016DRCC}.
+Optimal control using distributionally-robust CVaR constraints with second-order moment ambiguity sets is posed as a semidefinite program in~\cite{parys2016DRCC}.
 A tree-based approach for MPC that enumerates all possible extreme disturbance signals and searches for feedback policies that account for a tradeoff between robustness and performance through CVaR metrics was proposed in~\cite{chen2022interactive}.
-In~\cite{Sopasakis2019}, the authors considered multistage risk-averse and risk-constrained optimal control for general coherent risk measures with conic representations.
+In~\cite{Sopasakis2019}, the authors considered multistage risk-averse and risk-constrained optimal control for general coherent risk measures with conic representations. \addendum{A sampling-based approach, using model predictive path integral, to solve nonlinear, optimal control problems using CVaR risk constraints was considered in~\cite{yin2023risk}.
+Other sampling-based approaches to solving the optimal control problem with state estimation uncertainty involve using a robust version of the RRT$^{*}$ algorithm~\cite{lindemann2021robust}. }